 Nick Grant - Print News Editor

 Nick started his journalistic career at Management magazine - first as sub editor, then staff writer and finally deputy editor.
-During his stint editing NZ Business magazine, he changed the publication's focus from corporates to SMEs.
+During his stint as editor of NZ Business magazine, he changed the publication's focus from corporates to SMEs.
 After serving a decade as editor of NZ screen industry title Onfilm, he freelanced for three years before accepting a role at NBR in June, 2014.

 Email Nick: firstname.lastname@example.org